bighoho123/front-end-package-manager/README.md

 Requirements:
 - 2 tables in the database to store the page and package information, namely dev-page and dev-package
-- Config the include/_conn.php with your MySQL credentials
+- Config the include/_conn.php with your MySQL credentials as well as MySQL database
+- The skeleton database is in database/database-skeleton.sql